-Nokia Oyj, Chief Strategy Officer, Head of Nokia Research Center, CTO and other management positions in 1990- 2011, member of the Group Executive Board 1990-2011
+Nokia Oyj, Chief Strategy Officer, Head of Nokia Research Center, CTO and other management positions in 1990-2011, member of the Group Executive Board 1990-2011

-Tampere University of Technology, Chairman of the Board of Directors since 2012 Veikkaus Oy, Member of the Board since 2013 Kiosked Oy, Member of the Board since 2013 Tailorframe Oy, Chairman of the Board of Directors since 2013 b.
+Tampere University of Technology, Chairman of the Board of Directors since 2012 Veikkaus Oy, Member of the Board since 2013 Kiosked Oy, Chairman of the Board since 2014 Tailorframe Oy, Chairman of the Board of Directors since 2013 Smilestream Oy, Chairman of the Board of Directors since 2015 b.
 1963 M.Sc.
-(Econ) Era Content Oy, Partner and CEO since 2014
+(Econ) Era Content Oy, Partner, Chairman of the Board since 2016